boneitis/cryptopals/README.md

 What's fascinating is how straightforwardly these augmentations address weaknesses in ECB and provide for theoretically sound bit-shuffling, even in the presence of plaintext repetition.

-Further mesmerizing is the insight gleaned from a brief look at counter (CTR) mode and its decoupled keystream after two sets of fixation on CBC constructions.
+Further mesmerizing is the insight gleaned from a brief look at counter (CTR) mode and its decoupled keystream after two sets of fixation on pure block ciphers.
 The undertaker who otherwise enters with [a vague notion of security primitives](https://www.coursera.org/learn/crypto) will be handsomely rewarded with even more profound appreciation for CTR mode's newly realized advantages.

 #### 16. CBC bitflipping attacks